-Almost every founder who reaches out to us at Triple Minds asks the same question first: how much does it cost to build an AI agent for my business?
+Almost every founder who reaches out to us at Triple Minds asks the same question first: how much does it cost to develop an AI agent for my business?
+It is a fair question, but the honest answer is — it depends on what you are actually trying to build.

 Build AI Infrastructure That Scales With You